Rodemfr/MicronetToNMEA/README.md

 ## Setting up HW

-Supposing you use a Teensy 3.5 board, the SW is configured by default to be connected via SPI bus to a CC1101 IC with the following scheme :
+Supposing you use a uPesy Wroom DevKit board, the SW is configured by default to be connected via SPI bus to a CC1101 IC with the following scheme :

 ```
-CC1101     Teensy
+CC1101     ESP32-WROOM-32
-SI     <-- Pin 11 (MOSI0)
+SI     <-- Pin 23 (MOSI0)
-SO     --> Pin 12 (MISO0)
+SO     --> Pin 19 (MISO0)
-SCK    <-- Pin 14 (SCK0)
+SCK    <-- Pin 18 (SCK0)
-CS     <-- Pin 10 (CS0)
+CS     <-- Pin 5 (CS0)
-GD0    --> Pin 24
+GD0    --> Pin 35
 GND    <-> GND
 3.3V   <-- 3.3V
 ```

-MicronetToNMEA can also collect sentences from an NMEA GPS/GNSS connected to UART 1 of the board :
+MicronetToNMEA can also collect sentences from an NMEA GNSS or an AIS connected to UART 2 of the board :

 ```
-GNSS     Teensy
+GNSS     ESP32-WROOM-32
-TXD  --> Pin 0  (RX1)
+TXD  --> Pin 16  (RX1)
-RXD  <-- Pin 1  (TX1)
+RXD  <-- Pin 17  (TX1)
 GND  <-> GND
 3.3V <-- 3.3V
 ```

-Nothing is to be done on the SW side wether a GNSS is connected or not.
-If the GNSS is connected, it must be configured to output a NMEA stream at 9600 baud.
-I use a Ublox NEO-M8N.
-Neo-M8N can be configured to output a NMEA stream at this baudrate by using [U-Center software from U-Blox](https://www.u-blox.com/en/product/u-center) or by enabling a dedicated option in BoardConfig.h which will enable automatic configuration.

 MicronetToNMEA can use a LSM303DLH(C) to provide magnetic heading on both Micronet and NMEA streams :

 ```
-LSM303DLH(C)    Teensy
+LSM303DLH(C)    ESP32-WROOM-32
-SCL         <-- Pin 37  (SCL1)
+SCL         <-- Pin 22  (SCL1)
-SDA         <-> Pin 38  (SDA1)
+SDA         <-> Pin 21  (SDA1)
 GND         <-> GND
 3.3V        <-- 3.3V
 ```

-Both LSM303DLH and LSM303DLHC can be used.
-MicronetToNMEA will automatically recognize it and select the appropriate driver.
+LSM303DLH, LSM303DLHC and LSM303AGR are supported.
+MicronetToNMEA will automatically recognize the version and select the appropriate driver.

 If you want to use a different MCU board and/or pinout, you have to edit the related definitions at the beginning of BoardConfig.h file.
 [User Manual](https://github.com/Rodemfr/MicronetToNMEA/blob/master/doc/user_manual/user_manual.md) explains every configuration item.

 ## Quick Start & general guidance

-Power up your Teensy board through USB.
+Power up your ESP board through USB.
 Use a terminal software like [Tera Term](http://www.teraterm.org/) to reach the menu on the serial console.
 Baudrate is meaningless on a USB bridge.

 Power up your Micronet network.